Are you curious about how punch presses work and what makes them such an essential tool in the manufacturing industry?

-The reaction force caused by the force exerted on the material during processing is absorbed by the mechanical body of the punch press.
+The force exerted on the material during processing generates a reaction force, which is absorbed by the mechanical body of the punch press.

 Classification of punch press

 1. Classified by slider driving force

 The driving force behind the slider can be either mechanical or hydraulic, resulting in two different types of punch presses:

 The majority of general sheet metal stamping processes utilize mechanical presses.
 In terms of hydraulic presses, there are two types: oil-based and water-based.
 Currently, oil-based hydraulic presses are the most commonly used, while water-based hydraulic presses are mainly used for large or specialized machines.

 Based on the movement mode of the slider, there are three types of punch presses: single-action, double-action, and triple-action.
 Currently, single-action punching machines, which have one slider, are the most widely used.
 Meanwhile, double-action and triple-action punching machines, which are mainly used for drawing automobile bodies and large machined parts, are relatively rare.

 3. Classified by slider drive mechanism

 A press that utilizes a crank mechanism is referred to as a crank press.
 This type of press is favored for several reasons, including ease of manufacturing, accurate determination of the bottom end of the stroke, and the fact that the slide movement curve is generally suitable for a variety of processes.

 As a result, the crank press is suitable for a wide range of press operations, including punching, bending, drawing, hot forging, warm forging, cold forging, and many others.